h0tbird/coreseed/README.md

 All this *CoreOS* goodies are used to bootstrap a [Mesos](https://github.com/apache/mesos) cluster. *Mesos* is a distributed systems kernel which abstracts compute resources away from machines.
 Accordingly, it provides schedulers (or frameworks in *Mesos* parlance) which can run on top in order to utilise the exposed compute resources.

 [Marathon](https://github.com/mesosphere/marathon) is one of such frameworks.
 It is a cluster-wide init and control system for long-running applications.
-Other frameworks like [Jenkins](https://github.com/jenkinsci/mesos-plugin) and [Elasticsearch ](https://github.com/mesos/elasticsearch) share the same cluster resources.
+Other frameworks like [Jenkins](https://github.com/jenkinsci/mesos-plugin) and [Elasticsearch ](https://github.com/mesos/elasticsearch) might share the same cluster resources.

 [Ceph](https://github.com/ceph/ceph-docker) is a distributed object store and file system designed to provide excellent performance, reliability and scalability.
 It provides a multi-host persistent data storage for containers.